 I wanted to make gifts for my mother and mother-in-law for Mother’s Day so I searched Pinterest (of course!) to find ideas that were creative yet not too expensive.
-I found many posts for DIY tile photo coasters and decided that would be perfect!
+I found many posts for DIY photo coasters and decided that would be perfect!
 Personal and useful, the best types of DIY gifts.
-Since I decided to make photo coasters, I also wanted to have a stylish, cute way to display the coasters so the photo on the first coaster would be visible, so I decided to make wooden holders for the coaster sets.
+Since I decided to make photo coasters, I also wanted to have a stylish, cute way to display the coasters, so I decided to make wooden display box for the coaster sets.
 For each mom I made four photo coasters and a wood holder to display and store the coasters.

 To make the tile coasters, you will need the following materials: